About PICS Internships

 Questions or concerns?
 Feel free to reach out to PICS Program Coordinator Rose Holton (email@example.com) for support!

 After applying, explore housing options for the city in which your internship is located.
-The Intern Housing Guide, created by students, for students, contains helpful information for all interns, including:
+Created by students, for students, contains helpful information for all interns, including:

 - Advice on how to best use the various methods and channels to locate and secure housing.